The Doon Street Development

 Doon Street design

-Our Doon Street development will provide new swimming and indoor leisure facilities adjacent to the National Theatre.
+Our Doon Street development will deliver new swimming and indoor leisure facilities, helping to improve the health and wellbeing of our valued community.
 The development is split into three phases, all of which have planning consent.
 The first phase, Rambert’s headquarters and dance studios, was completed in 2013.

 We’re currently working on phase two, which includes indoor swimming, leisure and fitness facilities and 236 flats for sale or letting at intermediate rents.
 The phase three site, a new education/office building, is currently occupied by The Green Room restaurant, and the land to its south will be used as a construction compound during the build of phase two.